Transitions to Telehealth During COVID-19 Pandemic

 • Avoid risk of spreading your illness to others during and in-person visit.

-• Avoid adding to the exposure our front line and medical workers are currently facing.
+• Avoid adding to the exposure our front line and medical workers.

 Efficiency